5 Tips for a Better Paddling Experience

 You don’t have to own top of the line equipment to have a good time, but knowing what you have, how it works, and making sure it fits and operates properly can have a huge impact on your experience.
 From dry suits that haven’t fully zipped to forgetting to put your drain plug back in after emptying your kayak of water, gear that isn’t working properly can lead to a less than ideal time on the water.

 Paddle Within Your Ability

 When you first start paddling, this might mean visiting rental location on calm bodies of water and more controlled environments instead of rivers with currents or areas where changes in weather or other conditions can significantly impact the paddling environment.
 By planning ahead and knowing your gear it is easier to know if you are paddling within your ability.
 Classes can be another great gauge of where your ability is and be a confidence booster.
 Realize just because you have paddled somewhere before doesn’t mean it will be the same when you return.
 In our area, rivers are a great example of how your experience can change based on the time of year.
 Spring time snow melts keep water temperatures cooler for much of the spring.
 There is also more water in the rivers which can mean stronger currents.
 It can also mean obstructions that are visible during the summer’s lower water are now just under the surface.

-Its also a good idea to go slow whether you are trying to progress or if you haven’t paddled for a while.
+Because you spend so much time planning there can be a lot of personal pressure to “just do it”.
+Calling off a trip last minute can be a hard decision when the conditions are more than you are prepared for.
+Having a good idea of your abilities and sticking to them are the prudent choice.
 There are so many paddlers with that “I thought I was ready…” story.
 If you are lucky, the mental scar heals quickly.
 If not, it can be a major road block to overcome.